Social Best Practices: Top Brands of 2015

 While there are many new additions to our 2015 Top U.S. Brands on Social report compared with last year, one thing remained the same: the three top brands were unchanged from 2014.

 National Geographic, the NBA and NFL topped our annual ranking for the second consecutive year.
-The magazine publisher turned social media standout generated a staggering 1.6 billion social actions (likes, comments, shares, retweets and dislikes) on Facebook, Twitter, Instagram and YouTube.
+The magazine publisher turned social media standout generated a staggering 1.6 billion social actions (likes, comments, shares, retweets and dislikes) on Facebook, Twitter, and Instagram.

 Overall social engagement in 2015 increased 35% compared with the year before.
 Social video posts drove that growth, which included a 73% increase in that content and 111% increase in total video actions on the four platforms.
-U.S. brands generated a total of 79.7 billion social actions in 2015 with Instagram leading the way (40.8 million on Instagram, 34.6 billion on Facebook, 3.4 billion on Twitter and 878.1 million on YouTube excluding views).
+U.S. brands generated a total of 79.7 billion social actions in 2015 with Instagram leading the way (40.8 million on Instagram, 34.6 billion on Facebook, and 3.4 billion on Twitter).

 The top three brands in 2015 each employed different strategies to generate engagement.